Carlosvpm/Carlosvpm/README.md

 # Welcome to my profile!

 ### Hello, my name is Carlos Moraes.
 I currently work with Angular and TypeScript in my daily life.
-But I intend to improve myself more in developing applications with Node, JavaScript, TypeScript, NestJs and React.
+But I intend to improve myself more in developing applications with Node, JavaScript, TypeScript, NestJs with relational databases.
 ### [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/carlos--moraes/)